opnfv/ipv6/docs/configguide/ipv6-configguide.rst

 _`Create IPv4 Subnet and Router with External Connectivity`
 ***********************************************************

-# Place holder for instructions of how to create IPv4 subnet and router associated with
+# Place holder for instructions of how to create IPv4 subnet and router associated with ext-net

 ***********************************************************
 _`Create IPv6 Subnet and Router with External Connectivity`
 ***********************************************************

-# Place holder for instructions of how to create IPv6 subnet and router associated with
+# Place holder for instructions of how to create IPv6 subnet and router associated with ext-net

 *****************************************************
 _`Prepare Image, Metadata and Keypair for Service VM`